stitchdata/docs/_integration-schemas/google-search-console/v1/performance_report_query.md

 doc-link: "https://support.google.com/webmasters/answer/7576553?hl=en"
 singer-schema: "https://github.com/singer-io/tap-google-search-console/blob/master/tap_google_search_console/schemas/performance_report_query.json"
 description: |
   The `{{ table.name }}` table contains information about the performance of your sites in Google searches.
-This particular table is filtered and grouped by the users search queries that resulted in your sites appearing in the search results.
+This particular table is filtered and grouped by the users' search queries that resulted in your sites appearing in the search results.

 replication-method: "Key-based Incremental"